AnyStatus/anystatus.github.io/_posts/2018-03-23-anystatus-release-2.0.md

 redirect_from: "/2018/03/23/AnyStatus-Release-2.0-Alpha.html"
 ---

-The new AnyStatus Desktop 2.0 is now available!
+AnyStatus Desktop 2.0 has been released!
 You can [download](/downloads) the new version from the [downloads](/downloads) page or the [Open VSIX Gallery](http://vsixgallery.com/extension/AnyStatus.VSPackage.6f25620d-ff50-42d1-89da-709a45cebe10/).

 Please note that this is an early release.
 It is mostly complete but there are bugs, both known and unknown.
 Please report any bugs or issues on [GitHub](https://github.com/anystatus/support/issues).